Katie85/www.thecomfortcupboard.com.au/_posts/2020-03-26-raw-chocolate-orange-brownie.md

 Chop the remaining 2 tbsps of pistachios and sprinkle on top with the sesame seeds.
 Chill until the chocolate has set.

 Cut as desired.
-I like to cut mine small so i can eat "more" but feel less guilty.
+I like to cut mine small so i can eat "more" and feel less guilty.